 Chair Yoga – This class is done with the support of a chair to make yoga accessible to people with physical limitations or reduced mobility.
 All poses are either done seated in the chair or standing with the option to hold the chair for support.
 Since the class does not require you to sit on the floor, it is accessible to those who would find it challenging to get down to the floor and back up to standing unattended.

-Restorative Yoga – This class is beautiful for ALL!
+Restorative Yoga – This practice is beautiful for ALL!
 Restorative Yoga is a healing form of yoga that is practiced with props to provide a supportive environment for total relaxation.
 Typically four to six long-held, gentle and relaxing poses are practiced per class; creating physiological responses which are beneficial to your health and can reduce the effects of stress-related illness.
-The class is slow, deeply nurturing and suitable for all ages.
+The class is slow, deeply nurturing, and suitable for all ages.
 These classes are typically held as workshops and shorter series (check here for offerings).

 If you have any questions about choosing the perfect class for you just get in touch!